 10 Free places

 Whilst there are many wonderful attractions that you can visit whilst you are Bodmin, not everything need cost the earth.
 Try some of these ideas which are free or very inexpensive to enjoy.
-If you would like any further information on any of the places featured below please don’t hesitate to contact the friendly Visitor Information Centre staff.
+If you would like any further information on any of the places featured below please don’t hesitate to contact the friendly Information Centre staff.

 Idea 1: Cycle the Camel Trail

 Available 365 days of the year, the Camel Trail is an 18 mile, mainly traffic free route based on an historic railway track.
 The trail winds through some of Cornwall’s most beautiful countryside linking the towns of Bodmin, Wadebridge and Padstow.
 Travel along the Camel Trail and enjoy the spectacular scenery of the Camel Valley, through wonderful woods, via historical towns and along estuary shorelines.
 Being an old railway track, the trail is virtually level all the way.
 It is mainly smooth and is also ideal for wheelchair users, pram and buggy pushers.
 If you don’t have your own bike they are available from Explore by Bike 07985 586586